Video AAR of the Jan 2016 Marjah Firefight and PFC MEDEVAC

 - The initial tourniquet application could have been more timely in order to prevent shock in the first place.

-“Initial assessment of the patient showed TQ in place with bleeding controlled, no signs of exit wound or external bleeding elsewhere.
-Pt airway was patent with unlabored equal rise and fall of the chest.
-Pt had no radial pulse, was pale, cold to the touch, confused, combative and trying to get off litter and move around.
-Pt was moved from building to an opening of the compound for second helicopter to land for transport.
-While on the ground I reassessed pt’s TQ, it was still effective.
-I then started an 18g in the right AC[antecubital fossa], gave 5mg of versed to calm patient, and then started vampire protocols [blood transfusion] at 1015.”
+“Initial assessment of the patient showed the tourniquet in place with bleeding controlled and no signs of an exit wound or external bleeding elsewhere.
+The patient’s airway was patent with unlabored equal rise and fall of the chest.
+He had no radial pulse, appeared pale and felt cold to the touch.
+He was confused, combative and trying to get off the litter.
+We moved the patient from inside the building to an opening out in the compound for the second helicopter to land.
+While on the ground I reassessed the patient’s tourniquet; it was still effective.
+I started another 18g IV in the right arm.
+I gave 5mg of Versed (midazolam) to calm the patient then started Vampire blood administration protocols at 1015.”

-- Very thorough head-to-toe reexam found all life threats
+- Very thorough head-to-toe assessment found all life threats

-- Signs of shock were present but were mistaken for ketamine delirium.
-This was quickly recognized.
+- Signs of shock were present but were initially mistaken for ketamine delirium.
+This was quickly corrected.

 Resuscitation with Blood Products

-“I started the first unit of O POS PRBC’s attached to the enflow blood warmer.
+“I started the first unit of type O positive pRBCs through an enFlow blood warmer.
 While the blood was being transfused I reassessed the patient’s interventions.
 The first round of blood was finished at 1025 the patient still had no radial pulse, was pale and still cold to the touch.
-I started the second unit of O POS PRBC’s at 1025.”
+I started the second unit of type O positive pRBCs at 1025.”